Constructor Experiences Rapid Growth and Momentum in EMEA: Helping More Ecommerce Companies Improve Product Discovery with AI

 UK-based online retailer Very, who went live with Constructor in early 2024, uses the platform to power search, browse and Collections pages for more than 1 million site visitors each day.

 "Shoppers have more options than ever when shopping online, and at Very, we're constantly seeking opportunities to enhance customer experiences," said Paul Hornby, digital customer experience director, The Very Group.
-"With Constructor, we've been able to do just that – deliver more personalised search results that are optimised for each customer's unique preferences, and intuitively help them discover great products."
+"With Constructor, we've been able to do just that – deliver more personalized search results that are optimized for each customer's unique preferences, and intuitively help them discover great products."

 Announcing Constructor's VP of EMEA Bernd Maehrlein